 Apple iPhone 7 Plus back dual camera 6.6mm f/2.8 lens (57mm in 35mm equivalent) f/2.8 1/2500 ISO 20 JPEG

 The raw converter in the iPhone did a credible job rendering the scene; nevertheless, I was disappointed when I looked at this image because it lacked the drama I thought I had seen and wanted to get across.
-I adjusted the colors, increased the saturation, and the contrast and obtained the result shown below.
+I adjusted the colors, increased saturation and contrast, and obtained the result shown below.
 So, was this the color of the sea?
 I don't know, but it's the way I remember it.
 How can several people perceive the colors in a scene the same way, let alone remember then identically?
 Because I am not photographing items for sale in a catalog, in which case there would be a contractual obligation to get the color exactly right, I reserve the right to represent the colors as I see fit—and you should, too!

 Whether or not you like my versions of any of these images better than what came out of the camera is absolutely irrelevant; the point is simply that the final image should be the expression of the photographer's vision, and not the result of some preset one-size-fits-all algorithm cooked up by some technician.
 Let's look at one more example based on an out-of-camera JPEG:

 Nikon D70 18-50mm f/3.5-5.6 lens @ 42mm (63mm in 35mm equivalent) f/7.1 1/200 ISO 200 JPEG